Forge-Panel/Fitness-App/README.md

 </p>
 <h1 align="center">Forge-Fitness</h1>

-Forge-Fitness is a hybrid app made with Vue 3 + Ionic.
-You can log your workouts, step counter, vitals and other health data to your Forge dashboard.
+<p align="center">Forge-Fitness is a module for your Forge installation.
+You can log your workouts, step counter, vitals and other health data to your Forge dashboard.</p>
+<p align="center"><i>This repository is for the hybrid app made with Ionic + Vue 3</i></p>

 <br />